KnoesOS/plethorole/README.md

-distro-src =  a software role that uses source package(s) from the distro meta = a role that calls other roles ppa = a software role that uses package(s) from personal package archive(s) (PPA) rig = a special meta role that calls other roles to provision an entire machine sw = a role for a software package or software suite
+distro-src =  a software role that uses source package(s) from the distro meta = a role that calls other roles ppa = a software role that uses package(s) from personal package archive(s) (PPA) sw = a role for a software package or software suite
 ```